FranciscoParrenoTorres/Roadef2020/README.md

 Francisco Parreno, Ramón Álvarez-Valdés and Consuelo Parreno-Torres

-We used -fopenmp and standard c++ and CPLEX
+We used -fopenmp and standard c++ and GUROBI

-The makefile is for CPLEX 20.1, if you have a recent version, change that lines in the makefile and the libraries
+The makefile is for GUROBI 10.01, if you have a recent version, change that lines in the makefile and the libraries

 You should put all the files in the same folder than the makefile.